-How to Fix Heat Transfer Vinyl (HTV) Mistakes
+How to Fix Iron-On Heat Transfer Vinyl (HTV) Mistakes

 Groan!
 The “kindergarten” layer shifted when I pressed the design and got all kinds of messed up.
 No worries, we can fix it!

 I thought I might run into trouble when I pulled up the part that overlapped the border, but it came off without pulling up the black (yes!).
-Once the design has been removed, you can try that layering again:
+Once the design has been removed, you can try that layering again.
+Much better!